 To soak air plants is super easy, just make sure that you leave the plants fully submerged in water for a few minutes.
-Air or sky plants can grow without water for weeks and their water needs are very different from other plants, so you have to water them with care.
+Air or sky plants of the Bromeliaceae family can grow without water for weeks and their water needs are very different from other plants, so you have to water them with care.

 To learn how to soak them as well as other ways to water them, read this article.